In our feeding FAQ, we will try to answer some common questions about crested gecko feeding, nutrition and diet.

 Most argue against the feeding of dairy due to the lactose, the type of sugar found in milk, which only mammals can digest.
 Humans are somewhat able to digest this sugar past infancy, although lactose intolerance affects a large portion of the population.
 Problems occur when this sugar is not broken down in the small intestine; undigetsted lactose in the large intestine can cause bloating and diarrhea.
 The latter is dangerous in captive reptiles which are prone to chronic dehydration.
 The amount of lactose required to be disruptive varies by the individual.

-The live bacteria cultures in yogurt, along with naturally occurring gut bacteria provide lactase enzymes to break down some of the lactose.
+The live bacteria cultures in yogurt, along with naturally occurring gut bacteria provide lactase enzymes to break down some, if not most, of the lactose.
 It depends on the amount of microorganisms present; it’s possible that an abundance of bacteria can not only neutralize all of the lactose within the yogurt but also help process additional lactose from other food sources.
 Full fat milk has less lactose than reduced fat milk as it is water soluble and not contained in the fat of milk.
 Low-fat products also tend to have more milk solids added, causing more lactose to be present.
 Yogurt and especially Greek yogurt have less lactose than most other dairy products.

 Crested geckos eating yogurt in their otherwise balanced diet are not likely to be fed additional dairy sources with substantial lactose content, so it might net out to a non-issue.
 Dairy products are not worthless as food due to lactose intolerance.
 The geckos don’t benefit at all from the sugars in lactose (most carbohydrates in cow’s milk come from lactose), and they can experience diarrhea if the bacteria cultures don’t digest it for them.
 The proteins (amino acids), fat, vitamins, minerals and other micronutrients are still available even in lactose intolerant individuals.
 Animal proteins provide a more complete amino acid profile with minimum ingredients.
 Dried eggs, while extremely nutritious, seem to make CGD powders less palatable, so whey and casein are favored in many formulas.